tapzx2/digital-garden/content/How to Get Men's Pants for Dancing.md

 I recently got one more pair of black pants that were several inches longer because it looks so not tango to show socks like this.
 ## Suspenders
 If you wear suspenders without the alligator clips, you can get the buttons sewn to the inside of the pant waist when you get them made.
 You have to ask for this.
+If you're really fancy you can wear President Shirley suspenders like @Sam Chan.
 ## Cuff
 I prefer a cuff.
 Some people prefer none.
 In tango the follower's heel can get stuck in a cuff.
 I have had this happen to me, but only once.
 For some dancers I've talked to it has been a regular issue and they have sworn off cuffs.
 ## Style Note - Tuck the Shirt